abeatrix/XMLValidator/README.md

     1. XMLReader.java uses StAX to parse the data by going through the xml file from top to bottom
     1. then it will print the data in the assigned format to the output.xml file
 1. UML to describe your class hierarchy and design patterns
-    1. please refer to the picture below for UML of class hierarchy
+    1. please refer to the picture below for UML and flowchart
 1. advantages
-    1. scalability
+    1. high scalability
     1. using schema to validate incoming data
     1. does not include invaliad records in output file
     1. schema is flexible, allows addition aggregates in the future using xs:all tag